cloudmesh-deprecated/mooc/doc/source/introduction.rst

 (XSEDE).
 FutureGrid employs virtualization technology that lets the test bed support a wide range of operating systems.

-Futuregrid has an extensive set of manual pages that is provides the most up to date information.
+FutureGrid has an extensive set of manual pages that is provides the most up to date information.
 We recommend that you visit the manual pages and obtain a further overview of how to use the many services that FutureGrid offered.
 However, for this lesson, the information